DigitalSilo/digitalsilo.github.io/_pages/home.md

     btn_label: "Read More"
     btn_class: "btn--primary"

-feature_row_left3:
+feature_row_right3:
-  - image_path: /assets/images/secure.svg
+  - image_path: /assets/images/flexibility_software.svg
-    title: Secure and flexible
+    title: Flexible in coding, flexbile in action
     excerpt: Digital Silo is a collection of independent tasks.
-It is flexible enough to accommodate the fulfillment instructions by facilitating running grains in any order, lining them up, or deferring each grain's process to the future.
+Its abstracted layers makes it flexible enough to accommodate the fulfillment instructions by facilitating running grains in any order, lining them up, or deferring each grain's process to the future.
     url: digital-silo-grain-processing
     btn_label: "Read More"
     btn_class: "btn--primary"

+feature_row_left4:
+  - image_path: /assets/images/secure.svg
+    title: It's Secure
+    excerpt: All components and tiers of Digital Silo, starting from the client application, are secured by Microsoft Azure's Active Directory system.
+Digital Silo rejects requests made without a valid authorization token to ensure that the trusted origins are served only.

 # feature_row_techs: